 The iPhone XS’s OLED 5.8-inch display tries to look its best for you depending on the lighting you’re in with its True Tone display feature enabled, but otherwise doesn’t offer much tweaking aside from the Night Shift option to lower blue light.
 It’s a well-colored display that changes its hues adeptly and subtly in various lighting, lessening the need for screen modes to tweak.

-It’s a very close test here, but we’re giving the edge to the iPhone XS for the sharper screen.
+It’s a very close test here, but we’re giving the edge to the

 The Note 10 also has a dedicated night mode for both the front- and rear-facing cameras.
-We’ve seen the Galaxy S10 produce some better results in low-light over the iPhone XS, due in part to the variable aperture, and night mode is likely to increase that disparity.
+We’ve seen the Galaxy S10 produce some better results in low-light over the

 Up front, we have a 10-megapixel selfie cam on the Note 10 up against the iPhones 7-megapixel front-facer.
 Both have dedicated portrait modes, but the iPhone’s uses additional hardware to achieve its blur application, whereas the Note relies on software only.